 - Quit smoking!
 We know that smoking is bad for a number of reasons, and women who smoke are at a higher risk of delivering early, including in the very preterm time period when risks to baby are highest (before 32 weeks).
 If you smoke, talk to your doctor or midwife ASAP about how you can get on track to cut down or quit.

 - Get to a healthy weight before getting pregnant, and stay on track.
 Being underweight or overweight can also cause pregnancy complications that can lead to a preterm birth.
 Not yet pregnant?
 Have a preconception visit to make sure you start out in a healthy range and know what your weight gain goals for pregnancy are.

 - Get other medical conditions under control.
 Before you become pregnant, go through your health history with your doctor or midwife.
 If you have any issues like thyroid disease, diabetes, or high blood pressure, get these tuned up before you try to conceive.
-Doing so will decrease your chance of delivering early, since we know the pregnancy complications these conditions may cause might mean a woman needs to deliver early to protect her own health.
+Doing so will decrease your chance of delivering early.
+We know these pregnancy complications may sometimes mean a woman needs to deliver early in order to protect her own health.